Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 Prior to starting my investigation, a variety of data cleaning, transformation and manipulation processes were conducted which can be viewed on the [Jupyter Notebook file](https://github.com/Zaki978/IMDb-Movie-Ratings-Analysis/blob/main/Movie%20Rating%20Analysis%20Project%20V2.ipynb).
 These steps were essential in ensuring that the data was accurate, consistent, relevant, and structured appropriately for analysis and improved the reliability of the results.

 - **Renaming columns** to improve clarity, such as changing 'Start Year' to 'Release Year'
-- **Removing columns** to exclude unnecessary information such as dropping the 'Original Title' and 'End Year' columns
+- **Removing columns** to exclude unnecessary information, such as dropping the 'Original Title' and 'End Year' columns
 - **Converting columns** to the appropriate data types, such as reformatting columns in the `titles.basic` table from object type to numerical, string, and boolean types
 - **Handling missing values** by either filling them with NaN values or dropping the rows/columns with missing values.
   - Checked for null values in the data frame using the `df.isnull().sum() method`